mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 It changed the conversations.
 Instead of me having to guess about whether they were planning to spend real money, they were telling me up front because they wanted to use their volume to negotiate a lower price.
 Then, if they asked for a new feature, I could politely tell them that I could guarantee it would be implemented by a certain date if they were willing to pre-pay $X, where X is several thousand dollars so that I can justify spending several weeks implement their request.

-## Stop outsourcing when it slows you down, not when you want to save money
+## Stop outsourcing when it slows you down, not to inflate profits artificially

 This year, I substantially cut back on the amount of work I outsourced to freelancers, but not for the reason you might assume.
 I think people get too obsessed with paper profits and discount the value of their time.